| Title: | Time Series Analysis and Computational Finance |

 |

-are the methods for drawing a sequence
+points and lines are the methods for drawing a sequence

 of points as given by an irregular time-series object and joining the